DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 A ‘Published’ status occurs when the user has published the course to Find.
 This status could be at any time in the recruitment cycle.

-A course can have a ‘Published’ status but not be live on Find if it’s published before the start of the next recruitment cycle.
-It can also have this status if it’s live on Find, but not yet open to applications.
+A course can have a ‘Published’ status but not be live on Find if a user has published it before the start of the next recruitment cycle.
+It can also have this status if it’s live on Find but not yet open to applications.

 When a course is published, we prevent some changes from being made.
 For example, users cannot change the fee type or accredited body on published courses.

-Each year, we roll over published courses into the next recruitment cycle, where they can be deleted or published.
+Every July, we roll over published courses into the next recruitment cycle, where they can be deleted or published.

 Published courses can be withdrawn and closed.
 Withdrawing a course removes it from Find.
 Closing a course stops candidates from applying, for example, if the course is full.